UBC Virtual Assistant, Linda, Demonstrates Improvement in Patient Engagement and Therapy Adherence in Patient Support Programs

 Lacy continues, “Our clients have seen on average a 10% decrease in patients deciding to leave the therapy program, as well as an 18% increase in average shipments to patients when comparing patients that utilize Linda versus those who don’t.
 Our clients regularly tell us how much they appreciate Linda for patient populations that can often be hard to reach and stay compliant with their prescribed therapy.
 We consistently hear how much the digital assistant has made it so much easier for our clients’ patients to understand their path towards recovery and support.”

-From enrollment, to real-time automated benefits, coverage determination and coordination, UBC Pathways® Engage allows pharmaceutical and biotechnology manufacturers, healthcare providers and systems to transform traditional patient access and adherence programs.
-UBC Pathways® Engage and Linda is improving patient experiences across the entire care continuum above and beyond patient support programs – including REMS, clinical development, decentralized trials and long-term safety surveillance programs.
+From enrollment to real-time automated benefits, coverage determination, and coordination, UBC Pathways® Engage allows pharmaceutical and biotechnology manufacturers, healthcare providers, and systems to transform traditional patient access and adherence programs.
+UBC Pathways® Engage and Linda is improving patient support across the entire care continuum above and beyond patient support programs – including REMS, clinical development, decentralized trials, and long-term safety surveillance programs.